 Heat and wear are practically nonexistent when a clutch is fully engaged.
 But during the moment of engagement, when the clutch is picking up the load, it generates considerable heat.
 An improperly adjusted or slipping clutch will rapidly generate sufficient heat to destroy itself.

-The most important items that a driver should be aware of to ensure long service life of the clutch include: starting in the right gear, clutch malfunctions, and when to adjust a clutch.
+To ensure long service life of the clutch; start in the right gear, be alert to clutch malfunctions, and know when to adjust the clutch.

 Clutch Operation